ncbi/cxx-toolkit/pages/ch_style.md

 ##### Assignment and Copy Constructor Overload

 Be advised that the default initialization `{CFoo foo = bar;}` and assignment `{CFoo foo; ...; foo = bar;}` do a member-by-member copying.
-This is not suitable and can be dangerous sometimes.
+This is not always suitable and can be dangerous sometimes.
 And if you decide to overwrite this default behavior by your own code like:

-    class CFoo {
+    class CFoo
+    {
         // a copy constructor for initialization
         CFoo(const CFoo& bar) { ... }
         // an overloaded assignment(=) operator